abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 > The world is the collection of facts, not of things. --- Ludwig Wittgenstein

 What is the quintessential characteristic of all things in this world?
-Some 2500 years ago, the philosopher Parmenides gave an answer to this question, postulating that the nature of universe is permanence, stasis.
-According to his view, what we perceive as processes/transformations/change are merely illusory appearances ("Whatever is is, and what is not cannot be").
-He said that that things never really change, they only *appear* to change, or (another way to put it), only appearances change, but the *essence* does not (I think, this is pretty how the world "essence" came to exist).
+Some 2500 years ago, the philosopher Parmenides gave an answer to this question, postulating that the nature of the universe is permanence, stasis.
+According to his view, what we perceive as processes/transformations/change is merely illusory appearances ("Whatever is is, and what is not cannot be").
+He said that that things never really change, they only *appear* to change, or (another way to put it), only appearances change, but the *essence* does not (I think this is pretty much how the word "essence" came to exist).

-Although far from obviously true, his view is easy for people to relate to --- objects are all around us, everything we "see", both literary (in real life), or metaphorically (in mathematics and other disciplines), can be viewed as *objects*, persisting through space and time.
+Although far from obviously true, his view is easy for people to relate to --- objects are all around us, everything we "see", both literally (in real life), or metaphorically (in mathematics and other disciplines), can be viewed as *objects*, persisting through space and time.
 If we subscribe to this view, then we would think that the key to understanding the world is understanding *what objects are*.
-In my opinion, this is what set theory does, to some extend, as well as classical logic (Plato was influenced by Parmenides when he created his theory of forms).
+In my opinion, this is what set theory does, to some extent, as well as classical logic (Plato was influenced by Parmenides when he created his theory of forms).

 However, there is another way to approach the question about the nature of the universe, which is equally compelling.
 Because, what is an object, when viewed by itself?
 Can we study an object in isolation?
 And will there anything left to study about it, once it is detached from its environment?
 If a given object undergoes a process to get all of it's part replaced, is it still the same object?